 - An administrative holdback of 30% to cover Access Copyright's administrative and operational costs.

 - An allocation of 5% of copyright licensing royalties has been made toward costs for current and future tariff proceedings before the Copyright Board of Canada.
-These tariff proceedings help us ensure fair compensation for creators and publishers when their works are copied.

 - An allocation of 1.5% of copyright licensing royalties towards the Access Copyright Foundation (currently suspended).